-SOUNDEXCHANGE ANNUAL REPORT FOR 2022 PROVIDED PURSUANT TO 37 C.F.R. § 370.5(c)
+SOUNDEXCHANGE UNAUDITED ANNUAL REPORT FOR 2024 PROVIDED PURSUANT TO 37 C.F.R. § 370.5(c)

-SoundExchange, Inc. ("SoundExchange") is a 501(c)(6) tax exempt organization incorporated in Delaware and headquartered in Washington, D.C.
+SoundExchange, Inc. ("SoundExchange") is a 501(c)(6) tax-exempt organization incorporated in the State of Delaware and headquartered in Washington, D.C.
 It is overseen by an 18 member board of directors, with half representing sound recording copyright owners and the other half representing featured and non-featured recording artists.
 SoundExchange was incorporated on September 22, 2003.

 The presentation of financial information in this annual report is intended to comply with SoundExchange's requirements under 37 C.F.R. § 370.5(c) and is not intended to be a presentation in accordance with accounting principles generally accepted in the United States of America.
-The information provided in this presentation is based upon audited financial statements.
+The information provided in this presentation is based upon pre-audited financial statements and is therefore subject to revision upon completion of the 2024 audit.